VNWiki/visual-novel-wiki/docs/visual-novels/spiral-dystopia.md

 ### Linux / Steam Deck

 Game needs dinput to work in English.
-Use 'protontricks 1933680 dinput dinput8" for Steam version.
+Use `protontricks 1933680 dinput dinput8` for Steam version.

 ## Links